brucefan1983/GPUMD/doc/installation.rst

 1 Installation details
 ----------------------
 Use the instance in AutoDL for testing.
 If one need testing use AutoDL, please contact 徐克.

+And we have created an image in `AutoDL <https://www.autodl.com/>`_ that can run GPUMD-DP directly, which can be shared with the account that provides the user ID.
+Then, you will not require the following process and can be used directly.